yohasebe/monadic-chat/docs/basic-apps.md

 This is an application for writing computer program code.
 You can interact with an AI set up as a professional software engineer.
 It answers various questions, writes code, makes appropriate suggestions, and provides helpful advice through user prompts.

+?> While Code Interpreter executes the code, Coding Assistant is specialized in providing code snippets and advice.
+A long code snippet will be divided into multiple parts and the user will be asked if they want to proceed with the next part.

 <details>
 <summary>coding_assistant_app.rb</summary>